pippyn/icloud3/Readme.md

 exclude_device:
   - lillianiphone
 ```
-*Note:* If you don't specify the devices or the device types to include, all devices associated with the iCloud account will be tracked.
+*Note:* It is recommended that to you specify the devices or the device types you want to track to avoid confusion or errors.
+All of the devices you are tracking are shown in the `devices_tracked ` attribute.*

 **inzone_interval**
-(Optional) The interval between location upates when the device is in a zone.
+The interval between location upates when the device is in a zone.
 This can be in seconds, minutes or hours, e.g., 30 secs, 1 hr, 45 min, or 30 (minutes are assumed if no time qualifier is specified).
 *Default: 1 hr*

 **gps_accuracy_threshold**
-*(Optional)* iCloud location updates come with some gps_accuracy varying from 10 to 5000 meters.
+iCloud location updates come with some gps_accuracy varying from 10 to 5000 meters.
 This setting defines the accuracy threshold in meters for a location updates.
 This allows more precise location monitoring and fewer false positive zone changes.
 If the gps_accuracy is above this threshold, a location update will be retried again in 2 minutes to see if the accuracy has improved.
 After 5 retries, the normal interval that is based on the distance from home, the waze travel time and the direction will be used.
 *Default: 1000*

 *Note:* The accuracy and retry count are displayed in the `info` attribute field (*GPS.Accuracy-263(2)*) and on the `poll_count`  attribute field (*2-GPS*).
 In this example, the accuracy has been poor for 2 polling cycles.

 **unit_of_measurement**
-The unit of measure of distances.
+The unit of measure for distances in miles or kilometers.
-*Valid values: 'km', 'mi' (kilometers, miles), Default: mi*
+*Valid values: mi, km.
+Default: mi*

 **distance_method**
 iCloud3 uses two methods of determining the distance between home and your current location — by calculating the straight line distance using geometry formulas (like the Proximity sensor) and by using the Waze Route Tracker to determine the distance based on the driving route.
-*Valid values: 'calc', 'waze'.
+*Valid values: waze, calc.
 Default: waze*

 *Note:* The Waze distance becomes less accurate when you are close to home.
 At distances less than 1 kilometer or 1 mile, the calculation method is used.